robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

           for count in range(1024):
             os.system('FPGA-writeBridge -lw 38 -h '+ str(count) +' -b')
         ````
-  6. **Reading the Status of the FPGA-fabric:**
+  6. **Reading the MSEL switch**
         ```bash
-        FPGA-status
+        FPGA-readMSEL
         ````
-      * This Status Codes are transmitted by the FPGA Manager
+      * The MSEL(*mode select*) switch is used to give the HPS the right to access the HPS-to-FPGA Bridges and to change the FPGA configuration
+      * Also is with the MSEL the type of the FPGA configuration file and the source of it specified
-      * The FPGA should be in the User Mode
+      * The MSEL bit-switch is reachable over the FPGA configuration manager
  7. **Reading the FPGA switches for 15sec**
      * On the *LWHPS2FPGA* Bridge is with the address offset *0x00* a **PIO** (*Parallel I/O*) module connected
      * This is assigned to the FPGA switches